 Is Kaieteur Falls safe to visit?

 Yes, but you need to exercise caution.
 There are no railings at the viewpoints.
 Follow your guide's instructions, wear appropriate footwear, and don't get too close to the edge when wet.
+For more on safety in Guyana, see our Is Guyana Safe? guide.

 Can I swim at Kaieteur Falls?